+I was on the terrace with my child when I turned around to see the drawing of what resembled our sailing boat.
 I thought to myself, am I influencing my daughter?
 The answer is yes, and it made me think that a blog post about sailing with a child on board might be useful, so I will share my experience with you.

 And when we slept, she slept with me, and always moored on the port.

-When she was 9 months old we went to Costa Brava for a week.
+When she was 9 months old, we went to Costa Brava for a week.
 The plan was to stay close to a port in Costa Brava, and then spend half a day in a cove nearby.
 We chose Port d’Aro, because it allows us to spend the hottest hours in the shadow near the trees and swimming in the pool.

-When my daughter turned 1 year and 9 months, we felt she was much older so we went to Menorca.
+When my daughter turned 1 year and 9 months, we felt she was much older, so we went to Menorca.
 I sailed the boat from Barcelona to Menorca just out of precaution, and they flew directly to Menorca.

-When the night arrived and it was time to go to bed, we placed a net around her so that she wouldn’t fall.
+When the night arrived, and it was time to go to bed, we placed a net around her so that she wouldn’t fall.
 As children move a lot at night, this way safe as she was protected from any internal, and external movement.

 After one or two days sailing, my daughter was more used to the boat.
 She was aware that she had to be with an adult all the time, and she understood the rule that you can stand up in the bathtub, but in the benches of the bathtub you are only allowed to sit down.

 Life on board is very pleasant, and it helps you connect in a very special way….
-It might be due to the fact we feel so relaxed, and the time that we devote to ourselves… and of course, the boat also helps! haha
+It might be due to the fact that we feel so relaxed, and the time that we devote to ourselves… and of course, the boat also helps!

 - Another risky place is stairs and pointy spots.
 So keep your child safe at all times.

 - Use the nets for the bed, it keeps your Child safe.